Github-Reneon/party.runeco.de/README.md

 # party.runeco.de

 Create a party for pf2e and balance out your strengths.
 Likely can be supported for other games too in the future.
+This is a sub project.
+Check out [runeco.de](https://github.com/github-reneon/runeco.de) for the full project.

 ## Party